projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-power-management.rst

 power state (pause User VM for S3 and power off User VM for S5)

 The VM Manager monitors all User VMs.
-If all active User VMs are in required power state, VM Manager will notify lifecyle manager of Service VM to start Service VM power state transition. lifecycle manager of Service VM follows a very similar process as User VM for power state transition.
+If all active User VMs are in required power state, VM Manager will notify lifecycle manager of Service VM to start Service VM power state transition. lifecycle manager of Service VM follows a very similar process as User VM for power state transition.
 The difference is Service VM ACPI register writing is trapped to ACRN HV.
 And ACRN HV will